Jennifer ON THE ISSUES

 We need to grow our economy from the middle out, by investing in our workforce, preparing every Virginian for the 21st Century economy, and ensuring that everyone can earn a living wage and be treated with dignity on the job.
 In my first year, I passed a bill that allows English language learners to take a coding class instead of a foreign language for the purposes of their graduation requirements to help give them the skills they need to be successful in today's economy.
 Furthermore, I passed a bill that makes it easier for our children to receive Career and Technical Education certifications in our public schools.
 I will continue to sponsor and support legislation to increase the minimum wage to $15/hour, create paid family medical leave in Virginia, and end the gender pay gap.
 Nobody deserves to work 40 hours a week and live in poverty.

-As your delegate, I will strengthen our schools by working to reduce classroom size, increase teacher pay, and combat the teacher shortage crisis in Prince William and Stafford.
+During my campaign, I promised to go to Richmond and increase teacher pay.
+I am proud to say that the new state budget includes 3% salary increases from all teachers and support workers.
+As your delegate, I will continue to fight to strengthen our schools by working to reduce classroom size and combat the teacher shortage crisis in Prince William and Stafford.
 Public education has a direct impact on the economy and raises families out of poverty.
-In order to attract and retain quality teachers, we must increase teacher salaries and find creative ways to attract the best and brightest educators.
+In order to attract and retain quality teachers, we must find creative ways to attract the best and brightest educators.
 We also must reinvest in our schools to remain competitive and prepare the future generation.

 Our neighbors lose far too much family time to traffic.
 As a daily commuter, I understand first-hand the effect traffic has on our businesses and our quality of life.
-As delegate, I am working to find a way to extend the Metro Blue Line into Prince William County and change the Virginia Department of Transportation funding formula to ensure that Stafford county has adequate road funding.
+As delegate, I proposed legislation to begin the process of extending the Metro Blue Line into Prince William County.
+While my efforts were blocked, I will continue to fight for transportation solutions.
+We must also change the Virginia Department of Transportation funding formula to ensure that Stafford county has adequate road funding.

 Criminal Justice Reform